-If you’re like me, there’s nothing more inspiring than advice from the old school entrepreneurs and visionary’s who built the technology space we have today.
-Guy Kawasaki is the perfect example and to be honest, his advice seems to rain with a lot more practicality than most speakers.
+If you’re like me, there’s nothing more inspiring than advice from the old school entrepreneurs and visionaries who built the technology space we have today.
+Guy Kawasaki is the perfect example.
+What’s more, his advice is very practical and easy to implement.

 Well, Kawasaki was responsible for marketing the original Macintosh by Apple.
-More specifically, he was famed for using the word “evangelism” in technology and using advocacy to give Apple a leg up on the competition.
-In recent years, he was on the board of the non-profit behind Wikipedia and his books “The Art of Social Media” and “Database 1010” are among some of the most highly respected in the world of marketing.
+More specifically, he was famous for using the word “evangelism” in technology and using advocacy to give Apple a leg up on the competition.
+In recent years, he was on the board of the non-profit behind Wikipedia.
+His books “The Art of Social Media” and “Database 1010” are among some of the most highly respected in the world of marketing.

-Anyway, here’s what Guy Kawasaki has to say when it comes to advice for startups and entrepreneurs:
+Anyway, here’s what Guy Kawasaki has to say when it comes to advise for startups and entrepreneurs:

 1. Create Passion Products and Ignore the Work of Others

 Experience is very important but Kawasaki is always quick to point out the irrelevance of age.
-In many ways, the mogul says that even the inexperienced are better positioned to enter a particular market due to something as simple as their personal interests.
+In many ways, the mogul says that inexperienced entrepreneurs could easily be better positioned to enter a new market when they’re doing something they’re passionate about.

-For example, he often talks about the millennial population population and their undying love for video games.
-When you put a fifty year old software designer against a young enthusiastic designer with gaming experience, there is likely to be more success and relevance in whatever the younger of these two produces.
+For example, he often talks about the millennial population and their undying love for video games.
+When you pit a fifty-year-old software designer against a young enthusiastic designer with gaming experience, there is likely to be more success and relevance in whatever the younger of these two people produce.

 How It’s Done – Guy has a fantastic way of explaining the simplicity of this point which also outlines how the best products are created through passion.
 He says that people should create products that they would like to use, especially if they do not already exist.

-Takeaway – Businesses who place importance on passion are more likely to succeed than those that do not.
+Takeaway – Businesses that place importance on passion are more likely to succeed than those that do not.

 2. Don’t Underestimate the Power of Your Average Customer

-Tim Ferriss is a great recent example of using personal endorsements to leverage his products and this was precisely how he found success with his first book ‘The 4 Hour Work Week”.
-However, Guy Kawasaki has been teaching this very method for more than twenty years and explains that endorsements from influencers are like rocket fuel for a mothership.
+Tim Ferriss is a great recent example of how entrepreneurs can use personal endorsements to boost their products.
+This is precisely how he found success with his first book ‘The 4 Hour Work Week”.
+However, Guy Kawasaki has been teaching this very technique for over 20 years and explains that endorsements from influencers are like rocket fuel for a mothership.

-In Kawasaki’s instance, his books were endorsed by many famous role models including Arianna Huffington and Richard Branson.
-However, he makes a point of saying that without the best possible product, there would be no such testimonials.
+Kawasaki’s books were endorsed by many famous role models including Arianna Huffington and Richard Branson.
+However, he makes a point of saying that if you don’t build the best product, you can’t expect such testimonials.

 How It’s Done – Although popular influencers are a powerful way to receive traction or recognition, average customers can be just as effective.
 Kawasaki recommends that every entrepreneur and startup gives online reviews the attention and respect they deserve.